mehmoodosman/blog/index.md

 ---
-title: "Welcome adventurer!"
+title: "A place for me to share my frivolous writing with the world!"
 ---

-A place for me to share my frivolous writing with the world.